-The lawsuit argues that the Board’s decision:
+The lawsuit argues the Board's prohibition of the game:

 The ACLU of NC asserts that recognizing LGBTQ+ historical and cultural figures does not constitute inappropriate or indecent content and that the school district is unlawfully silencing speech based on disagreement with its message.